raphaelcristal/PyProcessParallel/README.md

-PyProcessParallel
+﻿PyProcessParallel
 =================

 PyProcessParallel is a little library which helps with writing parallel and memory controlled python code.
-It was manly used for preprocessing tasks, where the dataset was to large to load into memory.
+It was mainly used for preprocessing tasks, where the dataset was too large to load into memory.

 ## Data flow
 PyProcessParallel expects you to write three functions: